Arkansas River Guided Rafting

 The Numbers Rafting – Near Buena Vista, Colorado

 Test your skill on the Arkansas most consistent Class IV whitewater stretch, famous for its steep gradient, continuous rapids, and alpine setting beneath the Collegiate Peaks.
 This is the ultimate Wild / High Adventure run for ages 15 and up.
-A full-day adventure on The Numbers includes a riverside lunch and continues downstream through The Narrows, a scenic bonus stretch of Class II and III whitewater that adds another couple of hours of time on the water after lunch.
+A full day adventure on The Numbers includes a riverside lunch and continues downstream through the Fractions, a scenic bonus stretch of Class II and III whitewater that adds another couple of hours of time on the water after lunch.
+To view all rafting trip options near Buena Vista visit the Buena Vista White Water Rafting page.

 Royal Gorge Rafting – Near Cañon City, Colorado